waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # NPC Behavior Update (Turn 3349)
 *   Youngster (ID 1) at (17,44) in Viridian Forest turned from facing Down to facing Left, blocking my intended path.
 This highlights that NPC facing direction can change, and they can become obstacles.

+# Critique Takeaways & Action Plan (Turn 3350)
+- **Agent Development (Pokémon Center Task):**
+    - Prioritize defining `move_validator_agent`.
+    - Cease using `advanced_pathfinder_agent` until it can be reliably fixed or replaced.
+Add to list of agents to analyze/delete.
+- **Financial Planning (Pokémon Center Task):** Current funds ¥156.
+Potions cost ¥200.
+Plan for money acquisition after healing SPROUT.
+- **Navigation:** Be more careful with manual path planning.
+Verify against map memory.
+The `move_validator_agent` should help in the future.
+- **Repel Usage:** Maintain active Repel when SPROUT is critically injured in dangerous areas.